Advancing Innovation Within Obesity Medicine

 The two to three-year Clinical and Research Fellowship in Obesity Medicine and Nutrition is available to physicians who have completed an accredited residency program in internal medicine, pediatrics or surgery.
 Candidates must have an M.D. or D.O. degree and be eligible to practice medicine in the United States.

-To apply for the Clinical and Research Fellowship in Obesity Medicine and Nutrition beginning in July 2018, please contact Abbey Bailey, Fellowship Coordinator, at firstname.lastname@example.org, no later than October 1, 2017.
+To apply for the Clinical and Research Fellowship in Obesity Medicine and Nutrition beginning in July 2018, please contact Nitya Kadambi, Fellowship Coordinator, at firstname.lastname@example.org, no later than October 1, 2017.

 Obesity, Metabolism & Nutrition Institute